7.1 Variance Analysis Theory

-I find overhead variances considerably less useful than direct labor or direct materials variances.
+Among cost variances, I find overhead variances to be less useful than direct labor or direct materials variances.
 There are two reasons for this.

 First, overhead absorption is a loose guess (i.e. a PDOH rate, activity-based costing scheme, equivalent units, etc.).
-That means overhead variances are less scientific because it is more likely that the quality of the guess is a confounding alternative cause of the variance.
+That means there are likely to be confounding alternative causes of overhead variances, making them in turn less scientific.

 Second, it is more likely that responsibility for overhead costs, even after additional investigation, is spread across several managers and/or departments.
-That means an overhead variance often isn’t easily actionable.
+That means overhead variances are often less easily actionable than other cost variances.

 Overhead variance regimes typically separate variable overhead from fixed overhead.
 So they come up with separate variances for variable and fixed overhead.
 As if your life wasn’t hard enough.